-Registration for pre-conference workshops is open through January 27, 2018 or until capacity is reached.
+Registration for pre-conference workshops is available mid-October 2019 and is open through Tuesday, February 4, 2020, or until capacity is reached.

-The pre-conference registration fee includes continental breakfast, lunch, coffee breaks and snacks on Wednesday, February 7, 2018.
-Participants are responsible for their own dinner.
+The pre-conference registration fee includes lunch prior to the start of the Workshops and a coffee break/snacks on Wednesday, February 12, 2020.
+Participants are responsible for their own dinner and lodging.